impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 IFS=: hook_paths=($RBENV_HOOK_PATH)
 ```

 We've seen something similar before, when examining the `rbenv-commands` file.
 Here we're setting a new variable called `hook_paths` equal to an array created from splitting the string stored in `$RBENV_HOOK_PATH`, using `:` as the delimiter.
-This is called "word splitting" in bash; more info [here](https://web.archive.org/web/20220713204204/https://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html).
+This is called "word splitting" in bash; more info [here](https://web.archive.org/web/20220713204204/https://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html){:target="_blank" rel="noopener"}.
 We'll end up with an array of individual directories, which we'll iterate over in the next block.
 That next block is:

 ```
 shopt -s nullglob